 WordPress CMS Vs Other Open Source CMS Platforms

-Whilst on the topic of Open Source content management applications, there is valid research to support the fact that WordPress is actually safer than other Open Source CMS platforms such as Drupal and Joomla.
+Whilst on the topic of Open Source content management systems, research shows that the WordPress CMS is actually safer than other Open Source CMS platforms such as Drupal and Joomla.

-For example, the chart below shows the number of security vulnerabilities discovered in popular CMS platforms …
+For example, the chart below shows how many security vulnerabilities were found in each of these open source CMS platforms …

 (National Vulnerability Database – Security Vulnerabilities IN CMS Platforms.
-Image source: National Vulnerability Database)
+Screenshot image: National Vulnerability Database)

-Other studies also show that, because WordPress is quite easy to use and update, when sites across different CMS platforms were tested for security vulnerabilities, WordPress sites had less exposure to risk …
+Other research indicates that, because WordPress is easy to use and to keep updated, when sites using different CMS platforms were tested for security issues, WordPress sites had fewer exposure to risk …

-According to a report called “Compromised Websites: An Owner’s Perspective,” published by security organizations Commtouch and StopBadware, a large number of website owners have no idea about the security threats their websites are exposed to, how to secure a website, or how to deal with web security compromises.
+According to a report called “Compromised Websites: An Owner’s Perspective,” which is published by security vendor Commtouch and StopBadware, a nonprofit organization that helps webmasters identify, remediate and prevent website compromises, most webmasters have no idea about the security threats their websites are exposed to, how to properly secure a website, or deal with compromised web security.

-In fact, over sixty percent of webmasters surveyed in this report didn’t know how their sites had been hacked after an attack …
+In fact, over sixty percent of webmasters surveyed in this report didn’t even know how their sites were compromised after an attack …

-(Many webmasters don’t even know how their sites were hacked.
-Screenshot source: StopBadware.org)
+(Most webmasters don’t know how their sites got hacked.
+Image source: StopBadware.org)

-Of more immediate concern is the fact that many security-related problems arise from site owners running WordPress on outdated versions of the software …
+Of immediate concern, however, is the fact that most security-related issues come from site owners forgetting to upgrade their WordPress software to a newer version …

 (Many WordPress sites use outdated versions.
-Source: Sucuri.net)
+Screenshot image: Sucuri.net)

-When WordPress security issues were examined in more detail, it was found that only a small percentage of vulnerabilities discovered in 3rd-party code are actually found in the WordPress core software, while 65% – 75% percent of all security issues are found in plug-ins and extensions created by third-party developers …
+When WordPress security issues were looked at in more detail, it was found that only between 25% – 30% percent of vulnerabilities discovered in 3rd-party code are found in the WordPress CMS core, while most security issues are found in plug-ins and extensions …

-Like many modern web platforms, WordPress is updated regularly to address new security risks that could arise.
-Improving software security is an ongoing concern, and to that end, you should always keep your WordPress site, plugins, and themes up-to-date.
+Like many web platforms, WordPress is updated regularly in order to address new security risks that may arise.
+Improving security is an ongoing concern, and to that end, you should always keep your WordPress software, plugins, and themes updated to the latest version.

-The amount of misinformation online about WordPress security has even led the co-founder of WordPress, Matt Mullenweg, to chime into the online debate.
+The amount of misinformation about how secure WordPress is has even led Matt Mullenweg, the co-founder of WordPress, to chime into the debate.

-In a post entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress …
+In an article entitled “A Bank Website on WordPress” published on April 15, 2015, Matt wrote the following about WordPress …

 There’s a thread on Quora asking “I am powering a bank’s website using WordPress.
 What security measures should I take?”
 The answers have mostly been ignorant junk along the lines of “Oh NOES WP is INSECURE! let me take my money out of that bank”, so I wrote one myself, which I’ve copied below.